ingo/ingo.github.io/_recipes/lamb_tagine.md

 title: Lamb Tagine
 ---

-Serve with cracked wheat or bread, and pass little dishes of raisins, marmalade, and chick peas for guests to add as they like.
-This Lamb Tagine is a traditional Moroccan stew that can be customized to your taste.
+This lamb tagine is a traditional Moroccan stew that can be customized to your taste.
 You can substitute chicken for the lamb and add almonds, green olives, prunes or dried apricots for a sublime sweetness.
 Serve with cracked wheat or bread, and pass little dishes of raisins, marmalade, and chick peas for guests to add as they like.

 ### Ingredients